 - The cost of specialist equipment such as wheelchairs and vehicles.

 - Specially adapted housing, such as lifts, bathroom and ramps.

 - Lifetime Payment for day to day living expenses, future equipment needs and ongoing medical treatment.
 This is called a periodical payment order (PPO).

-As you can see there may be overlap and grey areas between special damages and general damages, this is another very good reason to use a solicitor that specialises in serious injuries.
+There may be overlap and grey areas between special damages and general damages.
+This is another very good reason to use a specialist serious injury solicitor.

-Use a specialist solicitor for serious injury claims
+Use a specialist solicitor for serious injury compensation

-Because many aspects of a serious injury can be subjective and hard to prove it is essential that you use a specialist solicitor.
-Only they will fully understand what a court needs to hear in order to award you the compensation you need and deserve.
+Many aspects of a serious injury can be subjective and so can be hard to prove.
+Therefore it is essential that you use a specialist solicitor.
+They fully understand what a court needs to hear in order to award you the compensation you need and deserve.
 Your expert solicitor will know what questions to ask and will take a detailed statement from you in order to present your case as effectively as possible to the court.

-Adam Law Solicitors are specialists in all types of serious injuries.
+Adam Law Solicitors are specialists in all types of serious injury compensation claims.

-Phone us on 0114 256 0111 for your free consultation, or email us, or fill in the contact form now to find out if you have a claim for your seriousinjury.
+Phone us on 0114 256 0111 for your free consultation.
+You can also email us, or fill in the contact form.
+Find out now if you have a claim for your serious injury.